ValerieMaas/Thesis-BAM22/README.md

 *  **Data exploration**: Splits training and test sets based on created date and computes summary statistics of each set.

 *  **Phase 1 XGB**: Tunes, trains and tests the performance of the XGBoost model.

-Feature importance analyses for different feature combinations.
+*  **Phase 1 XGB Feature analyses**: Tunes, trains and tests performance of the XGBoost for various feature type combinations.

 *  **Phase 2 BMA**: Retrieves manual predictions and tests its performance on the test set.
 Averages the manual model with XGBoost and tests the performance of the BMA model on the test set.